What was your first bike- not the first one you built? How did it come to you?

 What was the last odd job you held before frame building?

-I was a product designer.
+I was self employed as a handyman/carpenter/painter.

 Did you have a mentor when you started, or do you still have one?